 - Has been a veteran of at least two years on active military duty

-*Students who meet one of the above criteria are required to petition the Office of Residence Life by submitting a commuter status application.
+*Students who meet one of the above criteria are required to submit a commuter status application to the director of the Office of Housing & Residence Life.
 Approved students will have their status recorded by the College.

 In most of the halls, students live in double rooms.
 In coed halls, students of the same sex occupy an entire floor or wing.
 Each residence hall has at least one common kitchen where students may cook or reheat food and several lounges for studying and relaxing.

 All furniture in the room at check in must remain in the room throughout the year.

 - Shades or blinds (except for Gulick Hall)